 4-H EXPLORATORY & PERSONAL DEVELOPMENT

 - 1. All rules (pages 9-14) apply. - 2.
 Firmly attach exhibit tag in lower right-hand corner of exhibit. - 3.
 There is no size restriction unless noted. - 4.
-These are county only classes.
+These are county only classes and not eligible for premiums.